Do you know about astragalus? If not, you should, because astragalus root is one of the most powerful immune-building plants on the planet.

 Astragalus is generally safe to use with no serious side effects.
 There are possible interactions with other herbal supplements, so start with smaller doses to prevent side effects.

-Women who are pregnant and who are nursing should not use astragalus, as there is not sufficient research to determine it is safe for mother and baby.
+Women who are pregnant and who are nursing should not use astragalus, as some animal research indicates it may not be safe for pregnant moms.

 Some specialists suggest only using a specific adaptogen for a few months and then move on to another.